Becksteinlab/lammps/doc/src/fix_graphics.rst

 of tics shown on the progress bar, this must be a number between 0 and 20.
 Unlike for the other graphics objects, all settings except for *ratio* are fixed and cannot be a variable reference.

-Available graphics objects are (see above for exact command line syntax):

-- *sphere* - a sphere defined by its center location and its radius
-- *cylinder* - a cylinder defined by its two center endpoints and its radius
-- *arrow* - a cylinder with a cone at one side (see note below)
-- *progbar* - progress bar a long a selected axis and with optional tick marks

 .. admonition:: Work in progress notice
    :class: note